-The filter resistance of three membranes was measured using a water perfusion experiment at speeds up to 2000 rpm.
-At higher speeds, the perfusion happens too fast and no data evaluation is possible.
-The filter resistance of the measured membranes are shown in Fig. 6.
-The membrane with a nominal pore size of 0.45 μm has the lowest membrane resistance.
-The measured resistance remains constant within the margin of error for all investigated speeds and has an average resistance of $5.6 \times 10^9 \,\mathrm{m}^{-1}$.
-The membrane with a pore size of 0.22 μm has a higher resistance of 2.7×10^{10} to 1.4×10^{10} m-1.
-This is to be expected, because smaller pores lead to higher resistance against perfusion due to the higher capillary inlet pressure.
+The filter resistance of three membranes was measured by permeation with water at speeds up to 2000 rpm.
+At higher speeds, the permeation happens too fast and no data evaluation is possible.
+The filter resistance of the measured membranes are shown in Fig. 7.
+The membrane with a nominal pore size of $0.45\,\mu\text{m}$ has the lowest membrane resistance.
+For this membrane the measured resistance remains constant within the margin of error for all investigated speeds and has an average resistance of $5.6 \times 10^9 \,\mathrm{m}^{-1}$.
+The membrane with a pore size of $0.22 \,\mathrm{\mu m}$ has a higher resistance of 2.7×10^{10} to $1.4 \times 10^{10} \,\mathrm{m}^{-1}$.
+This is to be expected, because smaller pores lead to higher resistance when permeated due to the higher capillary inlet pressure.
 With increased centrifugal acceleration there is a small decrease in the membrane resistance.
 However, this decrease is still within the standard deviation.
-A clear difference can be observed for the membrane with the highest resistance of 2.1×10^{10} to $3.6 \times 10^{10} \,\mathrm{m}^{-1}$ and a pore size of $0.20 \,\mathrm{\mu m}$.
+A clear difference can be observed for the membrane with the highest resistance of 2.1×10^{10} to 3.6×10^{10} m-1 and a pore size of $0.20\,\mu\text{m}$.
 The membrane resistance increases with higher centrifugal forces.
 This membrane is made of nylon whereas the other two membranes are made of polysulfone.
 Thus, it might compress at higher forces which would lead to an increase of the resistance.

-Since the filter area of the membranes is only 51.65 m2, one piece of a membrane is not enough to characterize the membrane as a whole.
+Since the filter area of the membranes is only 51.65 mm2, one piece of a membrane is not enough to characterize the membrane as a whole.
 With a small sample number damages or uneven pore distribution of the membrane could lead to wrong conclusions.
 That is why the measurement has been repeated with samples taken from representative places of the membrane.
 Of course the value of the membrane resistance with water has only low significance when used with particulate systems.
 Usually the membrane resistance in such a case is about one to two decades higher.
-With the filtration cell it is possible to simultaneously measure the membrane resistance and the filter cake resistance when conducting an experiment with filter cake buildup as described in 3.4.
+With the filtration cell it is possible to simultaneously measure the membrane resistance and the filter cake resistance when conducting an experiment with filter cake buildup as described in Section 3.4.
 In our case however, the differences in the membrane resistance are so small that they can be neglected.
 The main reason is that our particles are much larger than the pore size of the membranes.
 Also, the height specific resistance of the filter cake is several magnitudes larger than the membrane resistance so that the small error when using the water resistance value is insignificant.
 For all further measurements the membrane with a pore size of 0.20 μm was used.

-Figure 6: Filter resistance of three different membranes against perfusion with water.
+Figure 7: Membrane resistance of three different membranes when permeated with water.

 4.3.
-Filtration resistance
+Filter cake resistance